top of page

 Whether Kennedy was right or wrong in any of these decisions he took isn’t relevant.
 What matters is that with each move, certain parties – the same parties – were personally, professionally and patriotically aggrieved.

 In any other country, the suggestion that this set of events could have led to an internal coup would be taken as a matter of course.
 Within the U.S., that very thought is so foreign to our way of thinking that it is dismissed out of hand more often than not as a paranoid fantasy.
-But men who controlled some of the country’s military and intelligence power loathed the President, and truly feared that the course he was taking, whether due to malevolence or incompetence, would be the ruination of the country.
+But, men who controlled much of the country’s military and intelligence power loathed the President, and truly feared that the course he was taking, whether due to malevolence or incompetence, would be the ruination of the country.
 What’s more, they likely foresaw his re-election in 1964.
-In such a situation, men like these could have considered it their patriotic duty, perhaps unpalatable and even wicked, but their duty nonetheless to do something about it.
+In such a situation, men like these could have considered it their patriotic duty, however unpalatable, to do something about it.

 Beginning with the failure at the Bay of Pigs, continuing through the peaceful conclusion of the missile crisis, and culminating in his plans to try to normalize relations between the U.S. and Castro’s government, resentment and fear built among many in the intelligence and military communities as to President Kennedy’s intentions with regard to communism in general and Castro in particular.
 Men trained by the CIA to reclaim their homeland had seen their comrades betrayed and killed, and had reason, in their minds, to lay the blame at the feet of the President.

-By 1963, there existed an increasingly embittered group of intelligence operatives who have seen promises they’ve made to their assets broken by their commander-in-chief.
+By 1963, there existed an increasingly frustrated group of intelligence operatives who had seen promises they’d made to their assets broken by their commander-in-chief.
 In the Bayous and in south Florida, there were hundreds of CIA-trained and -equipped soldiers and adventurers with no battles to fight, but with a clear idea of who their enemy was.

 Though officially separated from the CIA since 1961, Allen Dulles continued to offer counsel to his former colleagues and others from his Georgetown home as if he had never left.
-Surely, he retained more influence over the Agency than John McCone, who had replaced him.
-Surely, he recalled the plans for Operation Northwoods.
+Surely, he possessed more influence over the Agency in absentia than John McCone, who had replaced him, possessed as the Director.

 I believe that Dulles or someone who inhabited his world (Lemnitzer?
 LeMay?
-Bissell?) felt pressed by current events to develop the most daring episode of Cold War skullduggery yet – to stage a Northwoods-like event at the expense of the President; a “close encounter” with an assassin’s bullet, which could be blamed on an agent of Castro.
+Bissell?) felt pressed by current events to develop the most daring episode of the Cold War yet – a Northwoods-like event with the President of the United States as its target; a “close encounter” with an assassin’s bullet, which could be blamed on an agent of Castro.
 Surely then Kennedy would realize the folly of tolerating Castro any longer.
-Even were he to continue to demur from any action, the American public and lawmakers, filled with righteous anger, would goad him into it.
+Even were he to continue to demur from any action, the American public and lawmakers, filled with righteous anger, would settle for nothing less than full retaliation.

 Once a decision was made to take this action, the next questions were obvious – where, when and by whom?